Abell 1033: Radio halo and gently reenergized tail at 54 MHz

 \section{Results}

-In \autoref{tab:images}, we summarize the mid- and high-resolution LBA as well as the HBA and GMRT images of A1033 displayed in \autoref{fig:images}.
+In \autoref{tab:images} we summarize the medium- and high-resolution LBA as well as the HBA and GMRT images of A1033 displayed in \autoref{fig:images}.
 In \autoref{fig:overview}, the radio sources in the cluster are labeled.
-A connection between the wide-angle tail radio galaxy (WAT) in the East of the cluster and the GReET is visible at 54 and 144\,MHz.
-A second radio galaxy with a head-tail morphology is marked as ``HT'' in the figure.
+A connection between the WAT radio galaxy east of the cluster and the GReET is visible at 54 and 144\,MHz.
+A second radio galaxy with a head-tail morphology is marked HT in the figure.

-For our analysis, we assume a systematic flux scale uncertainty of 10\% for the LOFAR LBA, LOFAR HBA as well as GMRT \citep{deGasperin2021,Shimwell2022,Chandra2004}.
+For our analysis, we assumed a systematic flux scale uncertainty of 10\% for the LOFAR LBA, LOFAR HBA, and the GMRT \citep{deGasperin2021,Shimwell2022,Chandra2004}.
 For all radio images, a common lower $uv$-cut of $100\,\lambda$ was used during imaging, and all imaging was carried out using \texttt{WSCLEAN}.
-When combining information from multiple frequencies for spectral index mapping or spectral shape-modeling, it is required to carry out a number of pre-processing steps to ensure the images are comparable.
-For each image, a point-source catalog is created using \texttt{PyBDSF}, the images are aligned by cross-matching point sources to account for potential astrometric errors at a level below 5''.
-Next, all images are convolved to the smallest common circular beam.
-Last, they are re-gridded on the same pixel layout.
+When information from multiple frequencies is combined for spectral index mapping or spectral shape-modeling, a number of preprocessing steps are required to ensure that the images are comparable.
+For each image, a point-source catalog was created using \texttt{PyBDSF}, and the images were aligned by cross-matching point sources to account for potential astrometric errors at a level below 5''.
+Next, all images were convolved to the smallest common circular beam.
+Last, they were regridded on the same pixel layout.